BrennerDesign/egofishinggear/_products/ego-fishing-tools/measuring-board-24in.md

   accurate way to measure fish length without having to deal with hassles of using a tradition tape.
-The angler can quickly get an accurate measuring length by simply setting the fish on the board and placing the nose against the vertical end of the board.
+The angler can quickly get an accurate measuring length by simply setting the fish on the board and placing the nose against the vertical end.
 The rugged EGO 24" aluminum measuring board is laser etched for accurate 1/16" increment fish measurements.</p>
 right_column_html: >-
   <ul><li>3/16" aluminum plate</li><li>Accurate measuring length (1/16"
   increments)</li><li>Durable</li></ul>